 Learning, as we neared our first anniversary, that we were to become parents.
 That rounded out our first year.

-Spaz-Out!
+Freak-Out!

 In our second year of marriage, I got the opportunity to meet the rest of Gordon’s large family.
 Not the last of them was Belean, his oldest sister.
 Like him, she was short, stocky, and dark-haired.